Covering by homothets and illuminating convex bodies: Upper bounds on covering numbers

-For a standard covering number $g_0$, it is not important how large the size of each translate is so we may as well increase each translate to the interior of $B$.
+For a standard covering number $g_0$, it is not important how large the size of each translate is so we may as well replace each homothet by the interior of $B$.
 When $\alpha>0$ this is not anymore the case.
 In fact, it appears that if we use the strategy of Rogers from \cite{rog57} but keep the small size of some of the translates and adjust the covering parameters then we can improve the bound on $g_{\alpha}$, even if $\alpha$ is not larger than $\frac d 2$.

 \begin{theorem} For all natural $d$ and all $\alpha$ such that $0\leq \alpha \leq d-1$, for any centrally symmetric $d$-dimensional body $B$ ($o(1)$ is a function of $d$ and does not depend on $\alpha$). \end{theorem}